1. Are vendors mandated to use IPP?

 IPP supports version management of online documents.
 Change orders are versioned and linked for audit trail display.

 IPP supports online invoice creation.
-Users may create an invoice online by cloning an existing invoice or by “flipping” a purchase order already in the system.
+Users may create an invoice online by "flipping" a purchase order already in the system.

 Yes.
 IPP supports credit memo creation and processing for agencies and their vendors provided the agency allow credit memos.